The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Introduction

 \section{Introduction}

-Social media and online communities allow individuals to freely express opinions, engage in interpersonal communication, and learn about new trends and news stories.
-However, these platforms also create spaces for uncivil behavior.
+\fbox{ \parbox{.98\columnwidth}{ \textbf{Content Warning}: This study analyzes group dynamics in online toxic conversations.
+This paper provides demonstrative examples of user content that might include profane and hateful content that may be found offensive by some. } } Social media and online communities allow individuals to freely express opinions, engage in interpersonal communication, and learn about new trends and news stories.
+Platforms such as Twitter (now known as X) hold promise for users to engage in rich and vibrant conversations with others from various backgrounds and cultures.
+Nevertheless, these platforms also serve as spaces for uncivil behavior.
 In particular, toxicity as explicit language, derogatory, aggressive, or disrespectful content has become endemic on online platforms~\cite{anderson2016toxic,dutton1996network,papacharissi2002virtual,hwang2008does,zannettou2020measuring}.
-There is growing concern over incivility over social media platforms and its effects on online communities~\cite{rost2016digital,duggan2014online}.
-How groups react to divisive behavior or the use of hateful language reflects social norms online- either spreading negative behaviors, calling out racist or sexist behavior, or ignoring toxic behaviors~\cite{binns2012don}.
+There is a growing concern regarding the prevalence of incivility over social media platforms and its impact on online communities~\cite{rost2016digital,duggan2014online}.
+How groups react to divisive behavior can reflect broader social norms online, whether they spread negative behaviors, call out racist or sexist behavior, or ignore toxic behaviors~\cite{binns2012don}.